analogdevicesinc/ai8x-training/README.md

 ## Usage: AI84 Network Loader

-_The network loader currently depends on PyToch and Nervana's distiller.
+_The network loader currently depends on PyTorch and Nervana's distiller.
 This requirement will be removed in the long term._

 The network loader creates C code that programs the AI84 (for embedded execution, or RTL